El Burgo Ranero

-El Burgo Ranero (/es/) is a municipality located in the province of León, Castile and León, Spain.
-According to the 2010 census (INE), the municipality has a population of 841 inhabitants.
+El Burgo Ranero (/es/) is a village and municipality in the southeast of the province of León, in the autonomous community of Castile and León, Spain.
+It belongs to the comarca of Tierra de Sahagún and the judicial district of Sahagún.
+According to the 2025 census (INE), it has a population of 697 inhabitants.
+It covers an area of 98.34 square kilometres (37.97 sq mi).